Man of the Moment (1935 film)

-Man of the Moment is a 1935 British comedy film directed by Monty Banks and starring Douglas Fairbanks Jr., Laura La Plante and Margaret Lockwood.
-It was made at Teddington Studios by the British subsidiary of Warner Brothers.
+Man of the Moment (also known as Water Nymph) is a 1935 British comedy film directed by Monty Banks and starring Douglas Fairbanks Jr., Laura La Plante and Margaret Lockwood.
+It was written by Guy Bolton, Roland Pertwee and A. R. Rawlinson, and was made at Teddington Studios by the British subsidiary of Warner Brothers.
 The film's art direction was by Peter Proud.

-This was the first film shown on BBC Television on 12 September 1938.
+It was the first film to be shown on BBC Television, on 12 September 1938.

 Plot

 Office worker Mary Briany finds out she is being demoted by the boss she secretly loves in order to make room for his girlfriend.
 She tries to commit suicide by jumping into the river.
 Tony Woodward is driving by and rescues her, much to her annoyance.

 He takes her back to his mansion, but he and his butler Godfrey have great difficulty getting her to behave.
 Meanwhile, Tony is to be married the next day to childish heiress Vera Barton.
 She reveals to Tony's friend Lord Rufus Paul that she plans to change Tony's lifestyle completely - no more smoking or drinking.
 Her millionaire father promises his nearly penniless future son-in-law 5000 pounds to pay for a partnership in a company.

 Later, Mary crashes Tony's bachelor party, dressed as a man in his younger brother's clothes.
 The next day, Vera and her father find Tony, Mary, and his friends passed out on the floor.
 As a result, Vera breaks off the wedding.

 With only £300 and deeply in debt, Tony proposes a suicide pact to Mary.
 They will fly to Monte Carlo to try to win a fortune at the casino.
 If they lose, they will kill themselves.
 The first day does not go well.
 They are ready to jump off a cliff when a gentleman finds them and gives them £20 they did not know they had won.
 On their second chance, they split up to gamble.
 Tony loses, but Mary has an incredible lucky streak and wins a large amount of money.

 Meanwhile, Vera decides she wants to marry Tony after all.
 Rufus brings news about Tony's whereabouts, and they go to Monte Carlo.
 Vera embraces Tony before Mary can tell him the good news.
 Heartbroken, Mary climbs out on the hotel ledge, but Tony finds her and tells her he loves her.
 (Annoyed at being jilted, Vera decides that she wants to marry a man that no other woman would desire; she picks Rufus.)